Walnut-Theorem-Prover/.github/profile/README.md

-# Walnut CAS
+# Walnut Theorem Prover
-Walnut CAS is the organization for the Walnut computer algebra system.
+Walnut Theorem Prover is the organization for the Walnut tool.